R&H Logo

 Talk to a Wage Discrimination Attorney

 If a court finds that your employer violated the Equal Pay for Equal Work Act, you may be entitled to up to three years of back pay and double damages.
 The wage discrimination attorneys at Robinson & Henry will fight to recover every cent you’re owed.
 However, we can only help if you file a claim within two years of the alleged wage discrimination.
-Don’t wait — call 303-688-0944 today to begin your free case assessment.
+Don’t wait — call 303-688-0944 today to begin your case assessment.

 equal pay